berrak/github-fork-and-pull-request-procedure/my-githubpages-procedure-for-projects.md

 ## Update GHP content

-Push the new content to the GitHub repository.
+Add and push additional content to the GitHub repository on the `gh-pages` branch.

 ```
+git add .
+git com -m 'some comment'
 git push
 ```